fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

-In radio and high-speed digital electronics engineering, the *S-parameters* are the universal language to express the characteristics of a linear circuit, allowing one to treat the an circuit as a blackbox with several *ports*, with their input-output relationships parameterized.
+In radio and high-speed digital electronics engineering, the *S-parameters* are the universal language to express the characteristics of a linear circuit, allowing one to treat the circuit as a black box with several *ports*, defined by their input-output relationships.

 For a two-port measurement, the circuit is modeled by a 2x2 matrix with 4 complex numbers at each frequency of interest.
 These parameters can be interpreted